Image by pressfoto on Freepik

 Grades 3-12

-Asian Americans is a five-hour film series that delivers a bold, fresh perspective on a history that matters today, more than ever.
-As America becomes more diverse, and more divided, while facing unimaginable challenges, how do we move forward together?
-Told through intimate and personal lives, the series and resources in this PBS LearningMedia collection cast a new lens on U.S. history and the ongoing role that Asian Americans have played in shaping the nation’s story.
+Get a bold, fresh perspective on a history that matters today, more than ever.
+Told through intimate and personal lives, the series and resources in the Asian Americans collection cast a new lens on U.S. history and the ongoing role that Asian Americans have played in shaping the nation’s story.

 Are You “AAPI” or “Asian American”?
 It’s Complicated. | A People’s History of Asian America